mtumilowicz/cryptography-hsm-workshop/readme.txt

                     applications from different slots concurrently.
     * session
         * logical connection between an application and a token
+        * all cryptographic operations provided in the HSM are used via an initiated session
         * two types
             * Read/Write
             * Read-Only